Questions & Answers

 Are your shirts printed to order?

 Yes.
 To reduce waste and avoid overproduction, every piece of wearable art is printed specifically for you when you place your order.
-This sustainable approach takes a little extra time to prepare your canvas, but it ensures you receive a freshly printed masterpiece.
+Each shirt is prepared and printed in-house in our Ohio shop, then packed for shipment once the print is ready.

 How long will it take to receive my order?